riceissa/issarice.com/pages/information-for-high-school-students.md

 - Looking at the resources on [Cognito Mentoring]() is a good idea.

 - In general, however, it's probably best to [stay mainstream until you have demonstrated success doing unusual stuff](http://info.cognitomentoring.org/wiki/Stay_mainstream_until_you_have_demonstrated_success_doing_unusual_stuff).

+- One can treat the system like a constraint (CM), like a day job (Paul Graham), etc.

 ## Paul Graham